Eadgyth/Programming-Editor/docs/index.md

 had a compile and a run button.
 I knew that really versatile code editors and IDEs exist but those were too big for me.
 I am still learning and struggling …

-A goal is that it is as simple as possible to set up the editor to try out code (my "Hello World" program) by using built-in functions and provide at the same time some flexibility to run a real little coding project.
+A goal is that it is as simple as possible to set up the editor to try out code (a "Hello World" program) by using built-in functions and provide at the same time some flexibility to run a real little coding project.
 The editor is written using itself, for example.
 The number of languages for which a ‘run’ function is built-in is limited so far (Java, Perl, R, Python and